DFE-Digital/vcf-sw-career-development-design-history/app/posts/beta-phase/2022-11-18-core-website-v5.md

 ### Providing two alternate user journeys to reach the development programmes

 #### The career stage journey
 This is still the primary way for users to find the career programmes.
 Users have told us throughout research that they like to identify the relevant development programme in this way.
-This route also supports the post Minimum Viable Product offerings the business have identified, including guides and roles by career stage.
+This route also supports the post minimum viable product offerings the business have identified, including guides and roles by career stage.

-#### By all programmes
+#### View all programmes
 At this stage, this is a secondary route.
 Further research will provide insight into how important this route will be.
 As such we added simple links on the homepage and sub-level navigation pages.

 {{ appGallery({